ftrackhq/integrations/doc/developing/processors.rst

 **********

 Processors in Nuke studio build upon the event system used in ftrack.
-As such, each processor receives a single argument which is an instance of ftrack.Event.
+As such, each processor's discover and launch method receives a single argument which is an instance of ftrack.Event.

 The built-in processors can be extended by creating new processors and placing them in a directory.
 Then configure the environment by setting the ``FTRACK_EVENT_PLUGIN_PATH`` environment variable.

-The processors make use two events ``ftrack.processor.discover`` and ``ftrack.processor.launch`` that are fired for each object being created when exporting the project.
+The processors make use of two events ``ftrack.processor.discover`` and ``ftrack.processor.launch`` that are emitted for each object being created when running :ref:`Export project <using/export_project>`.

 ftrack.processor.discover
 =========================